Peripheral neuropathy: Mononeuritis multiplex

 Mononeuritis multiplex, occasionally termed polyneuritis multiplex, is simultaneous or sequential involvement of individual noncontiguous nerve trunks, either partially or completely, evolving over days to years and typically presenting with acute or subacute loss of sensory and motor function of individual nerves.
-The pattern of involvement is asymmetric, however, as the disease progresses, deficit(s) becomes more confluent and symmetrical, making it difficult to differentiate from polyneuropathy.
+The pattern of involvement is asymmetric.
+However, as the disease progresses, deficit(s) becomes more confluent and symmetrical, making it difficult to differentiate from polyneuropathy.
 Therefore, attention to the pattern of early symptoms is important.

-Mononeuritis multiplex is sometimes associated with a deep, aching pain that is worse at night and frequently in the lower back, hip, or leg.
+Mononeuritis multiplex is sometimes associated with a deep, aching pain that worsens at night and frequently in the lower back, hip, or leg.
 In people with diabetes mellitus, mononeuritis multiplex typically is encountered as acute, unilateral, and severe thigh pain followed by anterior muscle weakness and loss of knee reflex.

 Electrodiagnostic medicine studies will show multifocal sensory motor axonal neuropathy.

 It is caused by, or associated with, several medical conditions:

 Autonomic neuropathy

 Autonomic neuropathy is a form of polyneuropathy that affects the non-voluntary, non-sensory nervous system (i.e., the autonomic nervous system), affecting mostly the internal organs such as the bladder muscles, the cardiovascular system, the digestive tract, and the genital organs.
 These nerves are not under a person's conscious control and function automatically.
 Autonomic nerve fibers form large collections in the thorax, abdomen, and pelvis outside the spinal cord.
 They have connections with the spinal cord and ultimately the brain, however.
 Most commonly autonomic neuropathy is seen in persons with long-standing diabetes mellitus type 1 and 2.
 In most—but not all—cases, autonomic neuropathy occurs alongside other forms of neuropathy, such as sensory neuropathy.

 Autonomic neuropathy is one cause of malfunction of the autonomic nervous system, but not the only one; some conditions affecting the brain or spinal cord also may cause autonomic dysfunction, such as multiple system atrophy, and therefore, may cause similar symptoms to autonomic neuropathy.

 The signs and symptoms of autonomic neuropathy include the following: